Akamai SIEM Integration

 - In Control Center, under WEB & DATA CENTER SECURITY, click Security Configuration.

 - Open the security configuration for which you want to collect SIEM data.

 - Click the Advanced Settings tab and expand the SIEM Integration section.

 - In Allow data collection for SIEM, click Yes.

 - Choose the security policies for which you want to export data.
-Enable SIEM integration for:
+Select:

-- ALL Security policies if you want to send SIEM data for events that violate any/all security policies within the security configuration.
+- ALL Security policies if you want to send SIEM data for events that violate any or all security policies within the security configuration.

 - Customize for specific security policies if you want data regarding one or more specific security policies.
-In the drop down list, choose the policies you want.
+Select the appropriate policies from the dropdown list.

 - Skip the SIEM Event Version field for now.

 - Push your security configuration changes to the production network.
 On the upper right of the Security Configuration page, click Activate.
 Under Network, click Production, and then click Activate.